roman-milk/roman-milk.github.io/an-awakening.md

  Lawrence stood impatiently as his sister moved her position.
 She eyed his erection and licked her lips.
 He watched her eyes lock onto his cock.

  'I want to suck that for you soon, Brother,' Angelique growled before she finally settled in the chair, both her knees hooked over the arms.
 Her sweet tipped breasts pointed up at him, a younger, firmer facsimile of her mother's delicious globes.
 Lawrence growled when he saw the similarity between his sister and darling mother, but the growl tapered to a moan when his older sister held her sticky labia open with the tips of her fingers, and her other hand clasped his shaft.
-Report_Story #2